use-case

 My Tickets View

 Create a grid view filtered to Assignee = Me and Status is not "Resolved."
 Sort by Priority (Urgent first), then Date (oldest first).
-This gives each team member a focused queue.
+This gives each team member a focused queue without the noise of the full table.

 Grouped by Category